RobertZetterlund/intro-to-ai/assignment8/report.md

 We always assume we pick left first and that r is rightmost.
 In this case then when `d=2` and `r=3` we can express the maximum number of bfs iterations as `sum of d^l, where l = 0,1,..,r-1.   = 7`.
 For `d=3, r=3` this becomes 13.

+So, in general, the maximum number of BFS iterations to reach a solution can be calculated simply as the total number of nodes.

-In terms of `d` and `r` the maximum number of iterations can be written as:
+In terms of `d` and `r` this can be written as:

 $$\sum_{i=0}^r d^r$$